-Peter Edelman is the Carmack Waterhouse Professor of Law and Public Policy at Georgetown University Law Center, where he teaches constitutional law and poverty law and is Faculty Director of the Georgetown Center on Poverty & Inequality.
+Peter Edelman is the Carmack Waterhouse Professor of Law and Public Policy at Georgetown University Law Center, where he teaches constitutional law and poverty law and is Faculty Director of the Georgetown Center on Poverty and Inequality.

 Peter has also served in all three branches of government.
-During President Clinton's first term he was Counsellor to HHS Secretary Donna Shalala and Assistant Secretary for Planning & Evaluation.
-He has held numerous legislative positions including serving as a Legislative Assistant to Senator Robert F. Kennedy.
+During President Clinton's first term, he was Counsellor to HHS Secretary Donna Shalala and Assistant Secretary for Planning & Evaluation.
+He has held numerous legislative positions, including serving as a Legislative Assistant to Senator Robert F. Kennedy.
 He was a Law Clerk on the U.S. Court of Appeals for the Second Circuit and worked in the U.S. Department of Justice as Special Assistant to Assistant Attorney General John Douglas.

 He has been a United States-Japan Leadership Program Fellow, was the J. Skelly Wright Memorial Fellow at Yale Law School and has received numerous honors and awards for his work.